How Secure is MFA, Really? How Hackers Bypass MFA

 How to Prevent Hackers from Bypassing MFA

 The above list is by no means complete and attackers constantly develop new strategies to bypass MFA.
 This leads many to question how secure is MFA in general, but the real focus should be on the authentication methods and protocols being used.
 Organizations should avoid any MFA solution that can be exploited by social engineering or MiTM attacks to steal credentials or achieve unauthorized account resets.
-Unfortunately, 80–90% of MFA implementations can be breached.
+Unfortunately, industry experts estimate that 80-90% of MFA implementations can be breached.